amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

    ```

    The *.dockerignore* file contains file types and extensions that you don't want Docker to include in the container.
-These files are generally associated with the development environment and source control, not part of the app or service you're developing.
+These files are associated with the development environment and source control and not the app or service you're deploying.

 3. In the `DaprBackEnd` web API project, right-click on the project node, and choose **Add** > **Container Orchestrator Support**.
 Choose **Docker Compose**, and then select **Linux** again as the target OS.

    Open the *docker-compose.yml* file again and examine its contents.
-Visual Studio has made some changes to your Compose file.
-Now both services are included.
+Visual Studio has updated the Docker Compose file.
+Now both services are included:

    ```yaml
    version: '3.4'